 The AACN Board of Directors recognizes that the Essentials provides a new model for professional nursing education, which includes a transition to competency-based education.
 They also recognize the enormity and breadth of challenges this transition presents for many schools.
-Therefore, the pathway to fully implementing the new Essentials will be an extended process that may take three years or longer.
+Therefore, the transition to the new Essentials will be an extended process that may take three years or longer for schools to fully implement.